 5.3 Dissolution.
 Seller hereby covenants not to voluntarily dissolve and windup as a company for a period of not less than the later of (X) the expiration of the Survival Period and (Y) the period of time the Seller may voluntarily dissolve in accordance with applicable Law.

 5.4 Transitioned Employees.
-As set forth herein, Seller shall provide a list of all employees of Seller employed in the operation of the Business as of the Closing Date, stating such employee’s name, job title, location of employment, base salary or hourly rate of compensation, target incentive compensation, years of service credit, accrued vacation and other paid time-off, exempt/non-exempt status, hire date and severance payments, if any.
+As set forth herein, Seller shall provide a list of all employees of Seller employed in the operation of the Business as of the Closing Date, stating such employee’s name, job title, location of employment, base salary or hourly rate of compensation, target incentive compensation, years of service credit, accrued vacation and other paid time-off, exempt/non-exempt status, and hire date.
 All such employees are referred to herein as the “Business Employees.”

 (a) On or prior to the Closing Date, Purchaser shall, or shall cause one of its Affiliates to, extend offers of employment to those Business Employees whom it desires to hire (if any), which offers shall be on such terms and conditions as Purchaser shall determine, in each case, in Purchaser’s sole discretion, provided, however, that Purchaser shall extend offers of employment to the Key Employees prior to the Closing Date.
 Seller shall cooperate with and use its best efforts to make reasonably accessible to Purchaser any Business Employees to whom Purchaser wishes to makes offers of employment (including without limitation the Key Employees and otherwise as communicated by Purchaser to Seller on the Closing Date) and to assist Purchaser in its efforts to secure satisfactory employment terms with those Business Employees.
 Any Business Employees, including any Key Employees, who accept an offer of employment in accordance herewith and commence employment with Purchaser or its Affiliate as of the Closing Date shall be referred to as the “Transitioned Employees.”
 Seller and its Affiliates shall terminate for all purposes (including under all Employee Benefit Plans) the employment of all Business Employees, including any Key Employees, who agree to become Transitioned Employees, effective immediately prior to the Closing.